top of page

 Skills as a type of knowledge

-I think this language helps because it frames skills as a kind of knowledge - the knowledge of how to do something, or of how to carry out a procedure.
+When it comes to knowledge vs. skills I think a change of language helps because we can frame skills as a kind of knowledge - the knowledge of how to do something, or of how to carry out a procedure.
 Often, the ability to use or apply a skill begins with learning what that skill is, how it works and what it is used for - that's a kind of knowledge.
 For some of us, and with some of these items of procedural knowledge, the ability to demonstrate that skill becomes automated, and we can do it without too much thought - usually as a result of lots of practice.
 It's almost at that point where it becomes a true skill.

 So, if we are pitting skills against knowledge, and skills are actually a particular kind of knowledge, it stands to reason that they are both as important as each other - we need to know things (e.g. facts, pieces of information) and know how to do things.